Fashaun/fashaun/README.md

 Here are some ideas to get you started:
 -->
-🔭 I’m currently working on 4G/5G
-🌱 I’m currently learning Golang
+🔭 I’m currently working on 4G/5G for secure remote access domain 🌱 I’m currently learning Golang